nwanguma/nwanguma/readme.md

 Okay, now ask me how that worked out?

 Pretty great!
 I'm a fullstack dev with verifiable experience building web applications mainly with React, Redux and everything else in between.
 I can center divs and style my apps with a variety of methods - I'm currently in love with CSS-in-JS (styled-components).
 I also have experience building RESTAPIs with Node JS, Express JS and MongoDB.
-I have worked with Vue JS, built my current portfolio with Gatsby JS, deployed apps with netlify and Heroku.
+I have worked with Vue JS, built my current portfolio with Gatsby JS, deployed apps with Netlify and Heroku.

 ## Work:
 I work as a front-end team lead at an agency banking startup based in Lagos, Nigeria.
 I built v1 and v2 of the startup's flagship agent web application which serves thousands of agents and has processed millions worth of transactions.